Hozukii/linked-blog-starter-md/Books/Ego is the Enemy/Part I.md

 	- You have an attitude that needs to be readjusted
 	- A lot of what you think you know are out of date or wrong
 - A critical lesson in football politics: If he wanted to give his coach feedback or question a decision, he needed to do it in a private and self-effacing place
+- "Say little, do much"
+- *I will not be demeaned like this* : Once we fight this emotional and egoistical impulse, the canvas strategy is easy
+- The person who clears the path ultimately controls its direction, just as the canvas shapes the painting
+# RESTRAIN YOURSELF

+#### Chapter Summary
+Sometimes we must let things go in order to achieve what we want in the big picture.
+He uses the example of the first black MLB player, Jackie Robinson.
+It might be justifiable but if our goal is that important, we should ignore it like it didn't affect us
+#### Terms
+- fracas - A noisy disturbance
+#### Important passages
+- Why should he let anyone else treat him that way?
+No one should have to stand for that.
+Except sometimes they do.
+Are there not goals so important that we'd put up with anything to achieve them?
+- You need guts to not let their ego block them from seeing the bigger picture
+- It doesn't matter how talented you are.
+When you want to do something big and important, you will be subjected to treatment ranging from indifference to outright sabotage.
+- Those who have subdued their ego understand that it doesn't degrade me, it degrades them
+- Do not let the noise distract you from your goals
+- No matter how confident and famous Robinson become, he never spit on fans.
+He learned early that the tightrope he walked would tolerate only restrained and had no forgiveness for ego
 -

 Link:[[Ego is the Enemy - Ryan Holiday]]